saulpierotti/markdown_notebook/DRD.md

 	* It uses a bead for unmethylated C (U probe) and one for methylated C (M probe)
 	* The U probe ends with A (and thus binds T) at the target site, the M probe ends in G
 	* U probes can extend only unmethylated sites and vice versa
-	* The methylation level $\beta$ is evaluated as the the ratio among M intensity and U+M intensity
+	* The methylation level (beta-value) is evaluated as the the ratio among M intensity and U+M intensity
 		* Usually 100 is added at the denominator to avoid 0/0 cases
 	* The color of the signal is not improtant here, just its intensity
 * Infinium II assay: 2 colors